cba85/telegram-wiptimelinebot/README.md

 When the app works correctly, add Heroku scheduler addon and create a job every 10 min (or hours) for `bin/parse.js` to receive updates on your Telegram bot automatically.

 Add also a daily cron job for `bin/clean.js` to maintain a clean database.

+### MySQL

+This projet is configured for using a Heroku PostgreSQL server.

+If you prefer to use a MySQL server plugin for Heroku (like JawsDB Maria / JawsDB MySQL / ClearDB MySQL), you have to set up your env credentials based on [this part of the documentation](#mysql-database).

 ### Resources